bisrat-lab/BA-Online-Shop/README.md

   <li>app.js - The entry point to our application. </li>
   <li>routes/ - This folder contains the route definitions for our API.</li>
   <li>models/ - This folder contains the schema definitions for our --- models.</li>
+  <li>controllers/ - This folder controllers are the callback functions we passed to the router methods </li>
  </ul>
 <h1>Authentication</h1>
 Requests are authenticated using the Authorization header with a valid JWT.

 <p></p>
 <p></p>
 <p></p>